rkt/rkt/Documentation/configuration.md

 Currently, Docker registries only support basic HTTP authentication, so `credentials` field has two subfields - `user` and `password`.
-These fields have to be specified and cannot be empty.
+These fields must be specified and cannot be empty.

 Some popular Docker registries:
 * index.docker.io (this is used when no Docker registry is